 List of funny Welsh people includes Griff Rhys Jones, Keith Allen and more.

 This historic comedians from Wales list can help answer the questions "Who are some Welsh comedians of note?" and "Who are the most famous comedians from Wales?"
 These prominent comedians of Wales may or may not be currently alive, but what they all have in common is that they're all respected Welsh comedians.Use this list of renowned Welsh comedians to discover some new comedians that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.

-Dawn Roma French is an English actress, writer, and comedian, best known for starring in and writing for the comedy sketch show French and Saunders with comedy partner Jennifer Saunders and for playing the lead role as Geraldine Granger in the sitcom The Vicar of Dibley.
-French has been nominated for seven BAFTA Awards and also won a Fellowship BAFTA with Jennifer Saunders. ...more on Wikipedia
+Dawn Roma French (born 11 October 1957) is a British actress, writer, comedian and presenter from Plymouth.
+She is best known for starring in and writing for the BBC comedy sketch show French and Saunders with comedy partner Jennifer Saunders and for playing the lead role as Geraldine Granger in the BBC sitcom The Vicar of Dibley.
+French has been nominated for seven BAFTA TV Awards and also won a BAFTA Fellowship with Jennifer Saunders. ...more on Wikipedia

 Birthplace: Holyhead, United Kingdom

-Sir Harry Donald Secombe, CBE was a Welsh comedian and singer.
-He played Neddie Seagoon, a central character in the BBC radio comedy series The Goon Show.
-He also appeared in musicals and films and, in his later years, was a presenter of television shows incorporating hymns and other devotional songs. ...more on Wikipedia
+Sir Harry Donald Secombe (8 September 1921 – 11 April 2001) was a Welsh comedian, actor and singer.
+Secombe was a member of the British radio comedy programme The Goon Show (1951–60), playing many characters, but most notably, Neddie Seagoon.
+An accomplished tenor, he also appeared in musicals and films – notably as Mr Bumble in Oliver!
+(1968) – and, in his later years, was a presenter of television shows incorporating hymns and other devotional songs. ...more on Wikipedia

 Age: Died at 80 (1921-2001)